Aguni, Okinawa: History

 Aguni was invaded by the United States as part of the Battle of Okinawa during World War II.
 The island, along with the Kerama Islands, was overtaken by Allied forces after aerial and naval bombardment on March 23, 1945.
 Civil administration of the village ended after the American invasion.
 30 leaders from the village were appointed to keep order on the island.
 The mayor of Aguni was reappointed in 1946 by the American administration, and mayoral and village council elections resumed in 1948.

 The population of Aguni decreased rapidly after World War II, due to both an aging population and the emigration of residents from the island.
 The village had 960 residents in 2000, and at present has fallen to 672.

 Government

-Aguni is administered from the village hall in the Higashi district.
+Aguni is administered from the village hall in Higashi Ward.

+The municipality of Aguni is administered by a mayor, a vice-mayor and five administrative divisions: